cavxs/social-media-hp/README.md

 # How to use

-You have to install node in order to use this project since the frontend is made using the javascript React library from start-react-app.

 1. Open a terminal, cd into `backend`
 2. Install the python requirements using `pip install -r requirements.txt`
 3. Make migrations and migrate using `py manage.py makemigrations network` and py `manage.py migrate` into the terminal